 Act I: Silicon Valley

 Kristian Gallagher and the technology industry grew up together in Silicon Valley when it was still mostly fruit orchards, and have been BFFs ever since.
-After just one college semester, she accepted a job with Apple, Inc., and worked on her digital illustration skills by night, using an early beta version of Adobe Illustrator on a black and white Mac SE.
+After just one college semester, she accepted a contract with Apple, Inc. By night she honed her digital illustration skills using an early version of Adobe Illustrator on a black and white Mac SE.

 It was during one of these art sessions that the ’89 Loma Prieta Quake hit.
 True to her native Californian upbringing, she ignored it — until the lamp on her desk fell over and shattered, and she realized this was not an average earthquake.
 In the days that followed, she was fascinated by the random nature of destruction in the surrounding neighborhoods and filled sketchbooks documenting it.
 She also decided living somewhere that the ground didn’t liquify without warning was a really good idea.